LetrixZ/faccina/web/README.md

 - `SERVER_URL`: the **internal** URL where the server is hosted.
 This can be internal as it will only be used by the web server locally.
 - `PUBLIC_CDN_URL` the **public** URL where the server is hosted.
 This will be used to load images so it needs to be publicly accesible to users.
+- `API_KEY`: specify this to protect the API routes.

 ## Building